 M&A drives activity in the pharmaceutical industry and is necessary to bring drugs to patients.
 M&A recycles capital, talent, and experience back into the ecosystem, allowing a continuous process of company formation and new drug development.
 Pharmaceuticals are not like groceries where more competition easily drives down price.
 I wish it were like that, but thank god there aren’t enough patients or enough money in the healthcare system to support 5 Pfizers, 7 Mercks, and 4 J&Js.

 I can’t help you.
-The benefits of multi-national corporations and their ability to manage supply chain, guarantee contracts, quickly upscale production, execute clinical trials, pick and fund partnerships, and recycle capital and talent throughout the ecosystem are many, but include saving millions of lives and trillions of dollars in economic activity.
+The benefits of multinational corporations and their ability to manage supply chains, guarantee contracts, quickly upscale production, execute clinical trials, pick and fund partnerships, and recycle capital and talent throughout the ecosystem are many, but include saving millions of lives and trillions of dollars in economic activity.

 Cold storage is expensive.
 Insulin is a biologic, which makes manufacturing somewhat tricky.
 Another reason for relatively higher costs is that insulin has continued to improve since the product was first developed.
 1st generation insulin is fine, and is very cheap, but doctors recommend newer insulins that are engineered to deal with the complexities of patient compliance, dosing, and improved efficacy.